suikan4github/kaiten-yaki/INSTALL.md

 export LVSWAPSIZE="8G"

 # Usually, these names can be left untouched.
-# If you change, keep them consistent through all instllation in your system.
+# If you change, keep them consistent through all installation in your system.
 export CRYPTPARTNAME="luks_volume"
 export VGNAME="vg1"
 export LVSWAPNAME="swap"

 # Do not touch this parameter, unless you understand what you are doing.
-# 1 : Overwrite the existing logical volume as root vlume.
+# 1 : Overwrite the existing logical volume as root volume.
 # 0 : Create new logical volume as root volume.
 export OVERWRITEINSTALL=0